-FEMA's Public Assistance (FEMA PA) Program provides supplemental grants to states, local governments, municipalities, and certain types of private non-profits so that communities can quickly respond to and recover from major disasters or emergencies.
+FEMA PA Program provides supplemental grants to states, local governments, municipalities, and certain types of private non-profits so that communities can quickly respond to and recover from major disasters or emergencies.

-Cases where eligible entities have received FEMA PA assistance for the same purpose as the CDBG-DR/MIT-funded activity, such amount will be considered a duplication of benefits.
-FEMA PA will be determined and verified by CDBG-DR/MIT Programs' personnel, though FEMA provided datasets or through applicant provided information originating at FEMA, such as a FEMA Award letter.
+In cases where eligible entities have received FEMA PA assistance for the same purpose as the CDBG-DR/MIT-funded activity, such amount will be considered a duplication of benefits.
+FEMA PA will be determined and verified by CDBG-DR/MIT Programs' personnel, through FEMA provided datasets or through applicant provided information originating at FEMA, such as a FEMA Award letter.